SoftwareAG/cumulocity-cypress/README.md

 A list of supported environment variables can be found in Environment variables section of the [API and Integration Testing](./doc/API%20and%20Integration%20Testing.md#environment-variables) documentation.

-It is also recommended to init certain environment variables in a global before hook of your tests.
-This could be for example the current tenant and instance for the `baseUrl` configured for your tests. `C8Y_TENANT` for example is used by `cumulocity-cypress` if a tenant id is required.
-Some commands like `login` require a tenant id to be passed.
+It is also recommended to init certain environment variables in a global before hook of your tests. `C8Y_TENANT` for example is used by `cumulocity-cypress` if a tenant id is required.
+Some commands like `login`, `c8yclient` or all administration commands require a tenant id.
 Setting the tenant id once in global before hook will make sure it is available for all tests.

 ```typescript
 before(() => {